The Renormalization Group for Large-Scale Structure: Origin of Galaxy Stochasticity: RG flow via the partition function

 We start by discussing which of the diagrams described in \reffig{SOOdiag} constitute the main stochastic contribution.
 In order to not overload the main text with the technical details, we dedicate \refapp{doubleshell} to show that both the tree-level term $\Shell_{O'O''}^{11}$ and the 1-loop term $\Shell_{O'O''}^{13}$ are zero due to their kinematic structure.
 This can already be seen from the top left and bottom diagrams in \reffig{SOOdiag}: all dashed incoming lines to the $K_O$ involve $\dlin_\L$, and are thus constrained to have momenta $\leq \L$.
 On the other hand, the outgoing lines are constrained by the support of the current factors $J$, i.e. by the external momenta $\vk,\vk'$.
 In the limit of $k,k' \ll \L$, there is a vanishing amount of phase space available for momenta in the shell (wiggly lines) in this kinematic configuration.
 Hence, these contributions cannot form the dominant source of stochastic terms.

-Instead, the leading contribution comes from the $\Shell_{O'O''}^{22}$ term.
+In the limit of soft external moments, the leading contribution instead comes from the $\Shell_{O'O''}^{22}$ term.
 This was in fact already anticipated in Eq.~(3.13) of \cite{Cabass:2019lqx}.
 As is apparent from the the top right diagram in \reffig{SOOdiag}, the kinematic suppression does not apply in this case, as two modes with momenta in the shell can couple to produce an external momentum $k\ll\L$.
 In fact, this is a specific case of the generic conclusion of \refapp{mostgeneralstruct} that the terms of the type $\Shell_{O_1O_2 \dots O_\o}^{22\dots2}$ are the leading sources in general.
 To exemplify this, we show the corresponding tree-level and 1-loop diagrams for the $\Shell_{OO'O''}$ terms in \reffig{SOOOdiag}.

 \paragraph{Corrections to $P_{\eps,\unit}$ and $P_{\eps,\d}$.}

 We now focus on contributions to zeroth and first-order leading-in-derivative ($d_{O} = 0$) operators $P_{\eps,\unit}$ and $P_{\eps,\d}$.
 Since these contributions will exemplify the general structure of RG source terms, we go into a bit more technical detail here.
 Readers only interested in the final result can skip ahead to \refeq{generalP}.